Luke Pryor

 Luke Pryor (July 5, 1820 – August 5, 1900) was a U.S. senator from the state of Alabama.
 He was appointed to fill the Senate term left by the death of George S. Houston and served from January 7 to November 23, 1880, when a replacement was elected.
 Pryor was a Democrat.
 He is interred at City Cemetery in Athens, Alabama.

 Biography

 Birth and Parentage

 He was born in 1820 in Alabama to parents Luke Pryor and Ann Batte Lane.
 His father's first marriage was to Martha Scott, a sister of General Winfield Scott.
-His brother was the noted race horse trainer John Benjamin Pryor of Natchez, Mississippi.
+His brother was the noted racehorse trainer John Benjamin Pryor of Natchez, Mississippi.